ppy/osu-wiki/news/2025/2025-03-26-mappers-choice-awards-2024.md

 date: 2025-03-26 01:30:00 +0000
 ---

-It's time to step up, vote, and crown last year's best ranked beatmaps in the **Mapper's Choice Awards (MCA)!** *This is your chance to decide who takes the top spot — don’t miss out!*
+It's time to step up, vote, and crown last year's best ranked beatmaps in the **Mapper's Choice Awards (MCA)!** *This is your chance to vote for the community's stars of 2024—don’t miss out!*

 ![](link for banner)